 Low blood sugar or blood sugar that has dropped dramatically is a cause of lightheadedness and intense dizziness.
 While these types of changes are particularly common in those suffering from diabetes, they can happen to anyone.
 This doesn’t necessarily mean you should grab a box of cookies off the shelf, but it does mean you’ll want to find a healthy, natural, and nutrient-packed source of sugar.

 You may not hear much about vitamin B3, but you’ve probably seen the niacin under the vitamin section of supplements.
 Well, niacin is just another term for vitamin B3.
-It’s been found that vitamin B3 “alleviates lightheadedness and dizziness”, while also playing many other roles in the human body including aiding in the red blood cell production, boosting energy, preventing mental confusion, and reducing the risk of fainting.
+It’s been found that vitamin B3 “alleviates lightheadedness and dizziness” while also playing many other roles in the human body, including aiding in red blood cell production, boosting energy, preventing mental confusion, and reducing the risk of fainting.

 Get your proper vitamin B3 intake with a few of these tasty recipes: Savory Granola, Quick Peanut Noodles, Sweet and Savory Spiced Nuts, Quinoa Lentil Balls, Basil Coconut Brown Rice, Orange Dream Mango Smoothie, or this Fresh Peach Gelatto.

 One of the most common causes of lightheadedness, especially in those practicing a strict plant-based diet, is a lack of iron.
 This condition — also called iron deficiency anemia — is a “condition in which you lack enough healthy red blood cells to carry adequate oxygen to your body’s tissues,” resulting in fatigue, weakness, and lightheadedness.

 Luckily, iron is plentiful in plant-based foods, yet some of those with the highest content of iron include spinach, legumes, pumpkin seeds, quinoa, and tofu.

 4. Vitamin B6